repository-preservation/lcmap-mastodon/README.rst

 The ${IWDS_HOST} environment variable is the hostname or IP address for the deployed `lcmap-chipmunk <https://github.com/USGS-EROS/lcmap-chipmunk>`_ instance

+The ${PARTITION_LEVEL} environment variable determines the level of parallelization applied to the ingest process.

 Unless requests to the application are being routed through a DNS server, you'll need to declare what IP address the container should use with `--ip`.
 This value should correspond to the ${ARD_HOST}